Vet of the Year award 2000, Animal Health Trust

 Nominee Vet of the year 2014, Pet Plan

-Richard Bleckman is the principal veterinary surgeon and owner of Roehampton Veterinary Clinic.
+Richard Bleckman is the founder and principal veterinary surgeon of Roehampton Veterinary Clinic.
 Richard is a renowned veterinary surgeon with more than 40 years of experience as a referral veterinary surgeon, and has been practicing in South West London for more than 30 years.